Why did the church hurt me?

 What about right now

 Whatever happened to you, you do not owe anyone the work of explaining it on their terms.
-If you would like to say what happened to someone who is not going to argue with you about it, you can do that privately, in your language, right now.
+Our chat is free, private, and in your language if you want to say what happened to someone who is not going to argue with you about it.

 If you are working through the harder version of this — sexual or spiritual abuse, or harm involving a power dynamic that was used against you — a licensed trauma-informed therapist is appropriate care, and is not a substitute for spiritual conversation; it is its own work.